 What can you do if you are the victim of a bank data breach?

 Financial data breaches and cyber attacks are on the rise.
 Not only did retail banking see 2400% more data breach reports last year than the year before, but breaches in a whole range of companies are putting our financial data at risk.
-For example, following the Ticketmaster data breach, over 60% of all our clients went on to suffer multiple fraudulent transactions on their payment cards.

 What is causing financial data breaches and cyber attacks?